algorandfoundation/puya-ts/docs/lg-types.md

 const account2 = Account(Bytes.fromHex('07DACB4B6D9ED141B17576BD459AE6421D486DA3D4EF2247C409A396B82EA221')) // Create from account public key bytes
 ```

-They can also be used in ABI method parameters where they will be created referencing the relevant `foreign_*` array on the transaction.
+They can also be used in ABI method parameters where they will be created referencing the relevant array on the transaction.
 See [ARC4 reference types](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0004.md#reference-types)

 ### Group Transactions